 You can find relief from brain fog with healthy habits that support your body and brain.

 Inhaling even a molecule of an aromatic essential oil sends a message directly to your brain, which makes it an easy way to reduce brain fog symptoms.
 Frankincense, for example, helped improve memory and other cognitive functions in rats who have a disorder similar to Alzheimer's disease.
 Lavender, peppermint, and chamomile essential oils can relax and calm the mind and body, helping you get restorative sleep.
 One study found that vetiver oil had properties that stimulated alert wakefulness, which "might be beneficial for learning and memory processes."
+To find relief, add several drops of lavender essential oil into your hands and rub them together, then cup your hands over your nose and take several deep breaths.

 Add a drop of lavender essential oil in your hands and rub them together, then cup your hands over your nose and take five deep breaths.